BayshoreNetworks/yextend/README.md

 - (08/30/2016) yextend version 1.5

-	- native parsing for PDF documents such that the Yara rulesets are now running against the raw text from the target PDF (this is different than running against PDF’s binary format)
+	- native parsing for PDF documents such that the Yara rulesets are now running against:
+	—- the target PDF’s binary data set
+	—- the raw text (extracted out of the binary data set) from the target PDF
 	- file type detection has been re-written so that it is now performed against a Yara ruleset
 	- added some initial debug code (based on bool flag)
 	- more test files added
+	- nose based unit tests added

 - (03/18/2016) yextend version 1.4 - output enhancements and runtime helper prog